 - Optional: Modify the populated value as appropriate.

 If you populated a field with a valid value, Vault unselects the highlighter and you can populate a different field or section.
-If you populated the Event or Product section, the highlighter remains selected until you do any of the following:
+If you populated the Event or Product section, the highlighter remains selected until you unselect the highlighter for that section or select the highlighter for a different section or field.

 Summary View